You are hereWriting for Model Railroad Hobbyist

 DCC decoder install article: Do a series of 12 stills from all sides of the loco with the decoder installed and we'll stitch the images together into a 3D virtual reality image that readers can spin a full 360 to study the install.
 The 12 stills can easily be taken using a digital camera, tripod, and an inexpensive lazy susan.

-Sound decoder install article: Do a short video clip of the loco running on your layout while you're putting the loco through its paces.
+Sound decoder install article: Do a short video clip of the loco running on your layout while you're putting the loco through its paces, complete with audio of the loco sound decoder.

-Starting Timetable & Train Order operation article: Do a screen capture movie of you building the train timing and sequence "string" diagram on your computer, and record some voice over audio later to add commentary to the screen capture.
+Starting Timetable & Train Order operation article: Do a screen capture movie of you on your computer building a train timing and sequence "string" diagram in Excel, and record some voice over audio later to add commentary to the screen capture.
 We'll combine the video and audio here into a nice video to accompany your article.

-From this list of rich media ideas, you can probably extrapolate some combination of things you might do for your article.
+From this list of media ideas, you can probably extrapolate some combination of things you might do for your article.
 For instance, if you have a rolling stock detailing article, you might decide to do a 3D virtual reality image of your finished piece of rolling stock, and to also include a Sketchup diagram of a particularly complex piece of scratchbuilt detail.
+Top it off with a short video of your car running through some nice scenery on a layout.

 Article checklist